cusma/algo-dices/README.md

 1. Randomness booked round;
 2. Die's faces;
 3. The result.

+## 🎰 Games
+On-chain games can _call_ AlgoDices imposing their own rules, for example: a `GameApp` calls `roll_die` two times (on behalf of players Alice and Bob participating in the game thourgh proxy Contract Accounts controlled by GameApp) as Inner Transactions executed in the same GameApp Call, requiring `faces = 6`.
+The highest result wins the match.

 ## CLI
 You can easily roll a die with the Python 🎲 AlgoDices CLI.